taylor-c-williams/foamy-FE/README.md

 - Refactor all buttons & toggle handlers into their own components
 - Handle images in Context rather than prop drilling state
-- Make arrow key navigation more apparent on imageItem component
+- Make arrow key navigation more apparent/intuitive on imageItem component
-- Styling

 ---